Neighborhood Efficiency Programs

 WEP is a Water Efficiency Plan that many builders are now incorporating into their home building and landscape design.
 The program-specific WEP homes have been outfitted with water efficient products that meet or exceed identified water efficiency requirements.
 These products include high-efficiency toilets, kitchen faucets, bathroom faucets, showerheads and dishwashers.
 All landscaping design utilizes low-water-use materials including approved plant material and high-efficiency irrigation equipment.

 Each WEP home has been assigned a WEP water rate structure and has a fixed water budget tied to the home.
 Removing and replacing water efficient plumbing fixtures or adding or changing landscape originally installed by the builder, may increase water billing.
 Overwatering or not properly managing irrigation can also increase water billing.

 Each neighborhood has a Homeowner’s Education Packet to inform the homeowner about the water efficient products and fixtures unique to that home.
 A placard at the home should identify WEP homes and inquiries can be made at Castle Rock Water, 720-733-6000.

 Meadows Filing 16

-This form is for homeowners requesting the final inspection for the installation of landscape and irrigation.
+- Inspection Request (Online Form) - Request the final inspection for installation of landscape and irrigation.

 Modern water efficiency standards